 *Umbel describes the flower clusters of the fennel plant, and many of their cousins, in which the individual flowers radiate from slender stalks that come together and form a sort of umbrella shape at the top of a larger stalk.
 The description extends to an entire family of plants, both edible and not edible, called umbilifers.
 The edible ones are some of our most used culinary plants, including cilantro, carrots, cumin, parsley, and parsnips, among many dozens of others.

 With such culinary capabilities, it’s no wonder fennel can pull out the charms of even a homey, everyday vegetable such as broccoli.
-Here’s a good way to do that (adapted from Bold Food, by Susanna Hoffman and Victoria Wise, Workman, 2011).
+Here’s a good way to do that (adapted from Bold: A Cookbook of Big Flavors, by Susanna Hoffman and Victoria Wise, Workman, 2013).

 4 cups broccoli florets